bobbyowolabi/rowolabi.github.io/_drafts/saxophonist-who-code.md

 Nick Caldwell works in Silicon Valley as the Vice President of Engineering for Reddit.
 He previously held a high level position as a General Manager at Microsoft <sup>[[11]](#caldwell-origins)</sup>.
 Growing up, Caldwell had a variety of interests, including academics, video games, [BBSs][bbs-wiki], basketball ... and yes, the saxophone<sup>[[11]](#caldwell-origins)[[12]](#caldwell-career-journey)</sup>.

 ### [[Chad Fowler]][chad-fowler]
-Amongst many things, Fowler made his mark on the development community through his involvement with the Ruby language.
-He wanted to learn Ruby well and ended up writing a book<sup>[[X]](place-holder)</sup>.
-He went on to form a big Ruby conference.
-He wrote a book on how to have a remarkable career as a software engineer.
+As an author, conference founder, software developer, amongst many things, Fowler has truly made his mark on the development community.

 What is notable about Fowler, is that he was formally trained as a musician, not a programmer.